RuiqiSun9595/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Ruiqi Sun is a graduate student in MS Statistics and is very proficient with statistical modeling and related software.
-She was a Graduate Research Assistant at American University and did a research project in Data Analytics for 2019-2020.
-Ruiqi is very passionate of working with data and is interested in the field of data analytics.
-She received her BS in Statistics from Chongqing University, a very selective university that is part of the project of building world-class universities in China.
-She is fluent in Mandarin and English, and in her spare time, likes to watch movies and hiking.
+Hello!
+I am Ruiqi Sun and I just graduated with an MS in Statistics at American University.
+For my master's thesis, I developed statistical procedures to study the meiotic behavior of polyploid organisms (such as blueberries and potatoes) using next-generation sequencing data.
+I also had a research assistantship where I developed statistical models to predict enrollment behaviors of potential AU students based on financial aid allocations.
+Before coming to AU, I received a BS in Statistics from Chongqing University, a selective university in China.
+For my bachelor's thesis, I developed regression models for predicting real estate prices.
+I am fluent in both Mandarin and English, and in my free time,  I like to watch movies and go hiking.

+This website contains some of my work, a list of my skills and relevant coursework, and some other information about me!